14 Best Management Games For MBA Students

 An Introduction To MBA

 It is currently the most popular and pursued course, all around the world.
 Nearly, 2,500+ MBA programs are offered across the globe.
-Although, initially the most popular route was two years course, presently, many one year, part-time and online programs have found a firm footing.
+Although, initially the most popular route was two years course, presently, many years, part-time and online programs have found a firm footing.

 Every year, more than 1.5 lakh students appear for the CAT examination with the hope of securing one of the 10K seats in the top management colleges in the country.
 Typical MBA programs comprise a core curriculum of subjects that include finance, marketing, logistics, and business analytics in addition to elective courses.